nwillc/opa/README.md

 # OPA!

-This framework provides simple Object Persistence Approach.
+This framework provides a simple Object Persistence Approach.